hoffmangroup/segtools/doc/segtools.rst

 Core commands:

-- :ref:`segtools-feature-aggregation <segtools-feature-aggregation>`:
+- :ref:`segtools-aggregation <segtools-feature-aggregation>`:
   Analyzes the relative
-  occurrance of each segment label around the provided genomic features.
+  occurrence of each segment label around the provided genomic features.
 - :ref:`segtools-label-transition <segtools-label-transition>`:
   Analyzes the transitions
   between segment labels and the structure of their interaction.